-Teachers and students will not be contacted in class to receive telephone calls or visitors.

-• In the event of a serious emergency (death in the family, medical emergency, etc.) the administration is glad to cooperate with parents as needed.
+- Teachers and students will not be contacted in class to receive telephone calls or visitors. - In the event of a serious emergency (death in the family, medical emergency, etc.) the administration is glad to cooperate with parents as needed.

-Student Use of school phones
+Student Use of School Telephones

-- Students may not use classroom phones. - Students may use the office phone before/after school hours at a teacher's discretion and in keeping with the following guidelines: - Students may not use the phone for social plans (i.e., making evening plans, asking to go home with someone after school, etc.). - o Students may not use the phone if they forget their lunch (see Lunches). - If a student needs to use the phone for something they forgot for class, the student must first get permission from the teacher for whom they need the items.
-The teacher will decide if the student needs to use the phone. - o Phone calls are limited to a maximum of two minutes. - Note: We understand unexpected needs for phone use do arise.
+- Students may not use classroom phones. - Students may use the office phone before/after school hours, between classes, - during their lunch hour, or at a teacher's discretion and in keeping with the following guidelines: - Students may not use the phone for social plans (i.e., making evening plans, asking to go home with someone after school, etc.). - If a student needs to use the phone for something they forgot for class, the student must first get permission from the teacher for whom they need the items.
+The teacher will decide if the student needs to use the phone. - A student who is given permission by a teacher to use the office phone during class time for any reason will be marked tardy for that class period. - Phone calls are limited to a maximum of two minutes. - Note: We understand unexpected needs for phone use do arise.
 Those situations will be considered on an individual basis.

-Elementary Student Cell Phone/Smart Watch/Earbud Policy Board 6/2023
+JH/HS Student Cell Phone/Smart Watch/Earbud Policy Board 6/2023